 So, for better SDRAM performance, set the SDRAM RAS Precharge Time to 2 but increase it to 3 if you face system stability issues after reducing the precharge time.
-The choices: 2, 3.
+The available options are: 2, 3.

-3.5.3.6 DRAM Data Integrity Mode
+3.5.3.6 DRAM Data Integrity Mode (changeable when DRAM Timing Selectable setting is Manual)